MicrosoftDocs/azure-docs/articles/purview/catalog-private-link-faqs.md

 No. You have to deploy and register a self-hosted integration runtime to scan data by using private connectivity.
 Azure Key Vault or Service Principal must be used as the authentication method to data sources.

 ### Can I use Managed IR to scan data sources through a private endpoint?

-supported data sources require a Managed private endpoint.
+If you are planning to use Managed IR to scan any of the supported data sources, the data source requires a managed private endpoint created inside Microsoft Purview Managed VNet.
 For more information, see [Microsoft Purview Managed VNets](./catalog-managed-vnet.md).

 ### What are the outbound ports and firewall requirements for virtual machines with self-hosted integration runtime for Microsoft Purview when you use a private endpoint?